ArgoCanada/argo-dm/docs/rbr-arvor-parameters.md

 ### Vertical Sampling Scheme

 Use the same vertical sampling scheme as floats 6903075 and 6903076.
-These belong to the coriolis DAC and collect approximately 1000pts per profile.
+These belong to the coriolis DAC and collect approximately 1000pts per profile (usually a little less, as the 1dbar bins tend to be more like 1.1-1.2).
 The sampling intervals are:

 |Depth Range     |Bin Size|Number of pts|
 |----------------|--------|-------------|